 Nestled in the Australian outback lies the otherworldly Bungle Bungles.
-Naturally created over 350 million years ago, these orange and black striped rock formations have become one of the most iconic and culturally significant landscapes this country’s ever seen with a beehive-like shape, World Heritage status, and a connection to the traditional owners of the land, the Karjaganujaru and Gija peoples.
-Making up just one part of the rugged Western Australian scenery, explore these breathtaking formations alongside the impressive boulders and jaw-dropping chasms of the Purnululu National Park on our Bungle Bungles tours and holidays.
+Naturally created over 350 million years ago, these orange and black striped rock formations have become one of the most iconic and culturally significant landscapes this country’s ever seen.
+Making up just one part of the rugged Western Australian scenery, explore these breathtaking formations alongside the impressive boulders and jaw-dropping chasms of the Purnululu National Park.
 From watching an explosion of pinks and oranges dance across the sky at sunset to trekking through the unforgettable Cathedral Gorge, there are several epic things to see in the Bungle Bungles and your tour leader will ensure you've seen 'em all.

 Our Bungle Bungles tours

 Bungle Bungles FAQs

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).
 However, we continue to strongly recommend that all Intrepid travellers and leaders get vaccinated to protect themselves and others.

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.